Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Introduction

 \section{Introduction}

-The landscape of quantum computing has experienced significant evolution, especially with the emergence of noisy intermediate-scale quantum (NISQ) computers~\cite{preskill_NISQ, Bharti:2021zez}.
+The landscape of quantum computing has experienced significant evolution, especially with the emergence of noisy intermediate-scale quantum (NISQ) computers~\cite{preskill_NISQ, Bharti:2021zez} and beyond at scale such as IBM Quantum processors.
 Despite their inherent noise and limitations, these platforms have opened up new avenues for delving into fundamental physics.
-Quantum simulation~\cite{cirac-zollar, Georgescu:2013oza, Daley:2022eja} of seemingly complex many-body quantum systems using NISQ quantum computers presents an intriguing possibility.
+Quantum simulation~\cite{cirac-zollar, Georgescu:2013oza, Daley:2022eja} of seemingly complex many-body quantum systems using near-term, noisy quantum computers presents an intriguing possibility.
 While the algorithm for quantum simulation using quantum computers was initially outlined for many-body Hamiltonians in~\cite{Lloyd} and subsequently refined in works such as~\cite{Lloyd-Abrams, somaroo, zalka, farhi, ortiz, somma-ortiz, berry, childs}, its actual implementation on a quantum computer necessitates comprehensive quantum error correction.